hroncok/python-minimization/document.md

  - `python3-devel` contains the "development files" and makes it possible to compile extension modules, or build RPM packages with Python modules; has 4.5 MiB.
  - `python3-tkinter` contains the `tkinter` module and several others depending on it (e.g. `turtle`), it is *Recommended* (not *Required*) by `python3` when the *tk* framework is installed, to avoid an unnecessary dependency on *tk* and *X*; has 2 MiB.
- - `python3-idle` contains the [Python's Integrated Development and Learning Environment](https://docs.python.org/3/library/idle.html), an application, depends on `tkinter` and is not recommended not required by anything; has 4.2 MiB.
+ - `python3-idle` contains the [Python's Integrated Development and Learning Environment](https://docs.python.org/3/library/idle.html), an application, depends on `tkinter` and is not recommended nor required by anything; has 4.2 MiB.
  - `python3-test` has the `test` module (the selftest suite of Python) and tests contained in other modules (e.g. `lib2to3.tests`), most users don't need this package, it is the biggest part of Python; has 62.8 MiB.
  - `python-unversioned-command` contains the `/usr/bin/python`  symbolic link; has close to 0 Bytes.